rpav/cl-autowrap/README.md

 ### Writing the `c-include`

-I's highly recommended that you use a separate package *and* file for `cl-autowrap`.
+It's highly recommended that you use a separate package *and* file for `cl-autowrap`.
 The reasons are simple:

 * A *lot* of symbols will be generated without regard.